 There are some other interesting things, too:

 On the diagram you can see:

-- an axis of symmetry (that goes through each focus, at right angles to the directrix)
+- an axis of symmetry (that goes through each focus)

 - two vertices (where each curve makes its sharpest turn)

-The "asymptotes" (shown on the diagram) are not part of the hyperbola, but show where the curve would go if continued indefinitely in each of the four directions.
+- two asymptotes which are not part of the hyperbola but show where the curve would go if continued indefinitely in each of the four directions

-And, strictly speaking, there is also another axis of symmetry that reflects the two separate curves of the hyperbola.
+And, strictly speaking, there is also another axis of symmetry that goes down the middle and separates the two branches of the hyperbola.

-You can also get a hyperbola when you slice through a cone.
+You can also get a hyperbola when you slice through a double cone.